Xiaobo-Ma/xiaobo-ma.github.io/_pages/cv.md

 ## Referee for Journal and Conference

 * IEEE Transactions on Intelligent Transportation Systems
+* IEEE Transactions on Intelligent Vehicles
-* IEEE Transactions on Vehicular Technology
+* IEEE Transactions on Systems, Man, and Cybernetics: Systems
 * Mechanical Systems and Signal Processing
 * Physica A: Statistical Mechanics and its Applications
 * Transportation Research Part A